 The Judgment Concerning Divine Predestination Which the Synod Declares to Be in Agreement with the Word of God and Accepted Till Now in the Reformed Churches, Set Forth in Several Articles.

 One dutchman, a theologian.
 Two dutchmen, a church.
 Three dutchmen, a schism — or so the saying goes.
 Though such a saying could rightly include Englishmen or Frenchmen, historically the Dutch have demonstrated their fervent tenacity for defining the truth, defending the truth, and, when necessary, dividing over the truth.
 Nevertheless, for the past four centuries, Dutch reformed churches, and for that matter all continental reformed churches have remained committed to three forms of confessional unity.
-While some of our readers have perhaps heard of the Three Forms of Unity, it is likely that very few could explain that …
+While some of our readers have perhaps heard of the Three Forms of Unity, it is likely that very few could explain that the …